National Bank Financial lifts Kinross Gold Corporation [KGC] price estimate. Who else is bullish?

-Kinross Gold Corporation [NYSE: KGC] closed the trading session at $5.95 on 11/30/21.
-The day’s price range saw the stock hit a low of $5.94, while the highest price level was $6.27.
+Kinross Gold Corporation [NYSE: KGC] gained 0.69% or 0.04 points to close at $5.84 with a heavy trading volume of 12018238 shares.
 The company report on November 17, 2021 that White Gold Corp.
 Intersects Broad Zones of Significant Near Surface Gold Mineralization at its Betty Ford Target Including 50m of 3.46 g/t Gold and 48m of 1.17 g/t Gold in Maiden Diamond Drill Program.

 White Gold Corp.
 (TSX.V: WGO, OTCQX: WHGOF, FRA: 29W) (the “Company”) is pleased to announce results for the recently completed maiden diamond drilling program at the Betty Ford target on the Company’s wholly owned Betty property, west-central Yukon, Canada.
 The Betty property is located proximal to and approximately 40 km east of Newmont Corporation’s Coffee Gold deposit and 15 km northeast of Western Copper and Gold Corporation’s Casino porphyry deposit (Figures 1 & 1a).
 This work forms part of the Company’s fully funded 2021 exploration program backed by partners Agnico Eagle Mines Limited (TSX: AEM, NYSE: AEM) and Kinross Gold Corporation (TSX: K, NYSE: KGC) on its extensive 420,000 hectare land package in the emerging White Gold District, Yukon.